 This is an essential ballistic characteristic in some types of hunt tat requires long range shots such as chamois hunting or of other alpine animals, in which you could arrive to shoot from 300 to 400 meters.

 Hunters today are surely fortunate to be able to use helpful instruments to calculate the shot trajectory, like rangefinders and ballistic turrets, always more precise and sophisticated.

 After having decided which hunting rifle calibres to use, every hunter will have to focus on the best choice of ogive, because this will determine the ability of the bullet to effectively deliver the shot energy provided by the caliber.

 The keyword is destination.
 Which wild animal and in what hunting scenario?

 With daring poetic license, we could say: “When in Rome, do as the hunters do.”

 In big dangerous game hunting of African wildlife and for all the antelopes up to eland, calibres from 7 mm to various .30 are recommended, and it’s even better if magnum, or the European 8×68, while in general Italian ungulates have a lower resistance and dangerousness.

 The choice of bullet shape and weight must be made based on the characteristics of the game.
 For example, a SOFT POINT bullet for high-speed sliding calibers will be preferred with medium-small game.

 In Europe, we tend to use more expansive projectiles.

 For hunting roe deer with a bolt action rifle, low calibers with a light recoil are used, such as the .222 Rem in Europe, .243 Win, .240 Wby, .270 Win, fast, precise, and with minimum recoil or a .308 Win guarantees great efficiency even at long distances.

 Very important and non-negligible in the choice of the hunting caliber and ogive is your bolt action’s barrel twist rate.
-There are different types, but the most widespread is the traditional one, like in the Horizon (Momentum in USA market).
+There are different types, but the most widespread is the traditional one, like in the Horizon.